zeoflow/material-elements/docs/getting-started.md

 make use of the
 [`Refactor to AndroidX…`](https://developer.android.com/jetpack/androidx/migrate)
 option provided by Android Studio.
-Doing so will update your app's dependencies and code to use the newly packaged `androidx` and `com.google.android.material` libraries.
+Doing so will update your app's dependencies and code to use the newly packaged `androidx` and `com.zeoflow.material.elements` libraries.

-If you don't want to switch over to the new `androidx` and `com.google.android.material` packages yet, you can use Material Components via the `com.android.support:design:28.0.0` dependency.
+If you don't want to switch over to the new `androidx` and `com.zeoflow.material.elements` packages yet, you can use Material Components via the `com.android.support:design:28.0.0` dependency.

-Note: You should not use the `com.android.support` and `com.google.android.material` dependencies in your app at the same time.
+Note: You should not use the `com.android.support` and `com.zeoflow.material.elements` dependencies in your app at the same time.

 ### 2. Compile your app with Android 10